clintjedwards/gofer/documentation/src/features.md

-# Features In-depth
+# Feature Guide

-## Write your pipeline files in Go or Rust.
+## Write your pipelines in a real programming language.

+Other infrastructure tooling tried configuration languages(yaml, hcl).... and they kinda suck[^1].
 The Gofer CLI allows you to create your pipelines in a fully featured programming language.
-Pipelines can be currently be written in Go or Rust[^1].
+Pipelines can be currently be written in Go or Rust[^2].

 ## DAG(Directed Acyclic Graph) Support.